2025da04274/ml_assignment2/README.md

 # ML Assignment 2 — Classification Model Comparison & Streamlit Deployment

-> ⚠️ Before submitting: replace `<your-username>`, `<your-repo>`, and the Streamlit link placeholder below with your real links, and rewrite the "Observations" section in your own words based on your own run.

 ## a.
 Problem Statement

 The goal of this assignment is to build, evaluate, and compare multiple classification